 It’s important to communicate to your clients that sustainable materials are NOT more expensive than standard materials plus the quality and durability of eco-friendly materials is equal to or exceeds those standard materials.
 You have the opportunity to offer your customer more for their money.

 Now that you are excited about selling the benefits of eco-friendly booths, the fact remains that design is the principle reason clients make a buying decision along with the relationship you’ve established and the services you provide.
-For that reason, Eco-Systems Sustainable Exhibits will always make design, innovation, and great support our highest priority.
-We know that presenting a design that meets your clients’ visual expectations along with their budget is your primary goal and being eco-friendly is an added bonus.
+For that reason, we know that presenting a design that meets your clients’ visual expectations along with their budget is your primary goal and being eco-friendly is an added bonus.

-Your success is our success so let us know how we can continue to support your sales efforts.
+Your success is our success so let us know how we can continue to support your sales efforts with sustainable designs at Classic Exhibits.

-See below for images of our 10 x 30 booth at EXHIBITORLIVE.
+See below for images of our 10 x 30 booth at EXHIBITORLIVE 2019 which is a finalist for the Portable Modular Awards.
+Please vote.

 So much has changed over the past 10 years regarding recycling and sustainability.
 Most medium to large companies have corporate sustainability policies.
 And we are all much more aware of how our actions affect the planet.